obvonage/deved-platform/content/blog/en/futurenow-hackathon-with-manipal-university-e-enterprise-and-vonage.md

 ### What did you learn while building Domino?

-**Brandon:** “I learned a lot of web development, which wasn’t really my specialty.
+**Shreesh:** “I learned a lot of web development, which wasn’t really my specialty.
 I learned how to deal with the REST API requests and responses.
 And how we can use data to build new requests dynamically.
 Because the user text is not limited as the NLU allows them to enter answers naturally.”

 **Jaison:** “What I had to do this time was go through the documentation very well.
 I couldn’t just copy an existing tutorial.
 Going through the documentation and figuring out how the APIs work.
 That was a new experience for me.
 Usually I don’t spend so long to understand how an API works.
 I enjoyed doing that.